tobiasgerstenberg/webppl_tutorial/notes/2_building_generative_models.md

 - `flip()` is a basic random primitive (akin to a coin-flip).
 - Run `flip()` a few times.
-- Tip: An evaluation on the last line is displayed by default (so you don't really need `print()` to show it.)
+- Tip: An evaluation on the last line is displayed by default (so you don't really need `display()` to show it.)

 ```javascript
 flip()